PolyVectors/Silicon/docs/the-basics.md

 Service "MyService" {} {}
 ```
-> This is the minimum amount of required syntax to create a service using Silicon.
+> This is the minimum amount of required code to create a service using Silicon.

 From here on imports will be hidden for clarity.

-Although this syntax works and can be read by the Luau compiler, some may prefer to use the following syntax instead, as it uses syntax accepted by formatted:
+Although this code works and can be read by the Luau interpreter, some may prefer to use the following syntax instead as it uses syntax accepted by formatters such as StyLua by default:
 ```lua
 -- //snip//
 Service("MyService")({})({})